 - Sellers would likely have to pay to list and advertise their properties on websites

-- Buyers unable to afford brokerages would have fewer options
+- Buyers unable to afford a buyer broker would have fewer options

-- Inconsistent broker information in listings across the marketplaces
+- Inconsistent broker information in listings across websites

 - Markets would be controlled by the largest brokers

 Facts About Compensation

 Compensation is always negotiable.
 The seller decides what fee they are willing to pay for their broker’s services and how much that listing broker should offer a broker who brings a buyer to close the transaction.
 Compensation is always negotiable and consumers are encouraged to talk to their broker to understand and agree upon how they expect to be compensated.

 The U.S. broker compensation model benefits consumers.
 The practice of listing brokers’ offering compensation to buyer brokers leads to brokers sharing their inventory with each other.
 In turn, that means sellers have access to the largest possible pool of potential buyers, and buyers have access to the greatest number of housing options in one place.

 You get what you pay for.
 Local MLS broker marketplaces allow small brokerages to compete with large ones and provide for unprecedented competition among brokers, including different service and pricing models.
 So, you can choose from many compensation models.
 Those are choices to consider as you prepare to make likely the single most significant investment in your lifetime.

 U.S. real estate market is the world standard.
 The U.S. real estate model has long been viewed as the most consumer-friendly around the world.
 Buyers abroad are forced to wade through complex markets that require consumers to work with multiple brokerages to access fragmented inventory because listings are not shared freely in the marketplace.
 The result is more time consuming, impersonal and costly.

 Is there a “set compensation rate” real estate brokers charge consumers?